MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 To add a Remote Desktop connection:

 1. In the Connection Center, tap **+**, and then tap **Desktop**.
 2. Enter the name of the remote PC into **PC name**.
-This can be a Windows computer name, an Internet domain name, or an IP address.
+This name can be a Windows computer name, an Internet domain name, or an IP address.
 You can also append port information to the PC name (for example, MyDesktop:3389 or 10.0.0.1:3389).
-This is the only required field.
+This field is the only required field.
 3. Select the **User name** you use to access the Remote PC.

    - Select **Enter every time** for the client to ask for your credentials every time you connect to the remote PC.